 An example of a League of Legends tier list created by LS in 2016.

 Alternatively, you can offer materials more specific to your niche.
 LS offers text-based tier lists (information that helps his fans become better players) to $5/mo patrons.
 If you’re an art streamer, you can offer any number of bonus materials often provided by Patreon illustrators.
-It’s all about learning what your audience wants, then providing it via reward tiers.
+It’s all about learning what your audience wants, then providing it via the right benefit tiers.

 What’s better than watching a movie all by yourself?
 Livestreaming yourself watching the movie, obviously.
 A number of gaming streamers offer movie nights to their fans.
 For example, Kaitlyn Fox lets her $10/mo patrons on Discord pick a movie one week in advance, then she (and whomever wants to join) jumps on the stream and watches it in real time.
 Video Games AWESOME! does a monthly movie night for their $5/month patrons.

-If you have merch, it’s a great incentive for patrons to sign up.
+If you have merch, it’s a great incentive for fans to become your patrons.
 Streamer The1Janitor gives stickers every few months to $10+/mo supporters and T-shirts twice a year to $50+/mo patrons.

 Or, consider L'Amour et la Musique, a beauty and wellness blogger.
 She offers makeup samples to her patrons when they’re available as part of a personalized recommendations tier.

-Just remember to take into account the time and cost of fulfillment—shipping goods can easily take more out of your budget than you’d expect.
-That said, it can also drive much higher reward tier pricing.
+Just remember — the time and cost of fulfillment—shipping goods can take more out of your budget than you’d expect.
+That said, it can also drive much higher benefit tier pricing.
 It’s all a matter of finding what works for you and your audience.

 It’s hard to go wrong with more content if you get enough support in pledges.
 Many streamers offer special, patron-only streams.
 It could be more of what you already do for free, or it could be a new show style that only your patrons can access.